-Then a selections of baked goods with hot chocolate, but not the kind you drink around a campfire, more like real chocolate that is liquid and pours out thick, and rich and dark…
+Then a selection of baked goods with hot chocolate, but not the kind you drink around a campfire, more like real chocolate that is a liquid and pours out thick, rich, and dark.

 I had everything at the bar from an invisible margarita, to the sugar cane chew that I mentioned earlier to a cotton candy martini.

 For the Invisible margarita, the shot is in the straw!

 This course started at the bar with a total of 5 unusual, yet amazing drinks.
 I especially like the mezcal foam, which was creamy and served with “worms” (actually a clever way to serve it with a crispy snack), the type you see at in the bottle of a tequila or mezcal bottle.

 You have got to see this to believe it:

 As seen in the very beginning of the video, we were given a show of damiana sour and nitro, and I have no idea what it was, it was frozen with dry ice and then tasted like a sweet dessert to clear our palate.

 Then on to a false popcorn snack made with sour cream

 and “reef” snacks with edible sea creatures made out of puffed rice